-Garages that are not accessed from the primary frontage may be detached, at the discretion of the DAP.
+Garages that are not accessed from the Primary Street Frontage may be detached, at the discretion of the DAP.
 If permitted by the DAP, detached Garages must:

-- · not exceed 3.6m above ground level - match or compliment the Dwelling in materials, colours and finishes
+- · not exceed 3.6m above ground level; and - match or compliment the Dwelling in materials, colours and finishes.